Photo of Kate McNulty

 Kate McNulty

-Kate McNulty is a senior associate in the Washington office who helps clients navigate complex international trade and investment matters, providing legal and strategic advice to clients on global policy issues and geopolitical risks.
-She counsels companies, trade associations, and governments on the use of international treaties—including free trade agreements (FTAs), bilateral investment treaties (BITs), and the World Trade Organization (WTO)—to open markets and resolve disputes, also regularly advising clients on the negotiation and implementation of such agreements.
-She has represented corporate clients in both commercial and investment treaty arbitrations, including under ICSID, ICC, UNCITRAL, and ICDR rules, and also represents clients in proceedings before U.S. administrative bodies and U.S. courts, including in trade remedy proceedings (AD/CVD) and customs matters.
+Kate McNulty is a senior associate in the Washington office who helps clients navigate complex international trade and investment matters.
+She counsels companies, trade associations, and governments on U.S. trade and tariff measures, as well as implementation of responsive measures by foreign governments.
+She provides legal and strategic advice to clients on global policy issues and geopolitical risks, including assessing and mitigating reputational, economic, or physical risk to their businesses or investments.
+She advises clients on the application and use of international treaties—including free trade agreements (FTAs), bilateral investment treaties (BITs), and agreements under World Trade Organization (WTO) framework—to open markets and resolve disputes, also advising clients seeking to understand and engage with the negotiation and implementation of such agreements.

-Kate also focuses her practice on U.S. anti-forced labor laws as well as business and human rights matters, advising clients on matters relating to the enforcement of Uyghur Forced Labor Prevention Act (UFLPA) and Withhold Release Orders (WROs).
-She helps clients develop and implement strategies to mitigate supply chain risks, including building compliance programs, developing due diligence procedures, and conducting risk assessments.
+Kate also focuses her trade practice on U.S. anti-forced labor laws as well as business-related human rights matters, advising clients on the application and enforcement of the Uyghur Forced Labor Prevention Act (UFLPA) and Withhold Release Orders (WROs) issued by the U.S. government.
+She helps clients develop and implement strategies to mitigate supply chain risks, including by building compliance programs, developing due diligence procedures, and conducting risk assessments.
 She also advises clients on conducting human rights-related investigations and implementing related findings.

-Kate also maintains an active pro bono practiced focused on international human rights, and her work includes representation of Radio Free Europe/Radio Liberty, the Clooney Foundation for Justice, the American Bar Association Center for Human Rights, and journalists wrongfully detained by foreign governments.
+She also maintains an active pro bono practice focused on international human rights and public international law.
+She has represented U.S.-funded media outlet Radio Free Europe/Radio Liberty to secure the release of one of its journalists in a prisoner exchange with Russia.
+Her work also includes representation of the Clooney Foundation for Justice, the American Bar Association Center for Human Rights, and the Public International Law & Policy Group.

 On October 4, 2021, U.S. Trade Representative Katherine Tai announced during a speech at the Center for Strategic and International Studies in Washington, D.C., that the United States would be launching a new trade strategy toward China.
 Tai’s announcement comes on the heels of a months-long, comprehensive review of the